 Electronic Press Kit

-Composer/percussionist Klimchak builds elaborate structures of interlocking melody & rhythm, then obliterates those structures with bursts of noise, random drones, and slabs of spontaneous improvised sound.
-Expect to see some combination of home built instruments, computerized sound design and a mess of drums, flutes and maybe a theremin.
+In concert, Klimchak builds elaborate structures of interlocking melody & rhythm, then obliterates those structures with bursts of noise, random drones, and slabs of spontaneous improvised sound.
+Expect to see some combination of home built instruments, electro acoustic sound design and a mess of drums, flutes and a theremin.

 Klimchak is a man of few names and many talents.
 In 2009, he was awarded the Loridans Arts Award, a $15,000 cash prize often called “Atlanta’s MacArthur Genius Award.”
 His sonic artwork has been heard in solo concerts, performance art pieces and scores for theater, dance and film.